Japanese militarism: Japan attacking Pearl Harbor

 The surprise attack on Pearl Harbor happened on December 7, 1941.
 Multiple events led to the attack, such as the Japanese peoples' opposition to Westernism and the breaking off of negotiations between Japan and the United States.
-Japan had plans to take over other Asian countries, which resulted in the US to strip any war materials and resources to be sold to the Japanese and froze all assets and bank accounts in the US.
+Japan had plans to take over other Asian countries, which resulted in the US stripping any war materials and resources to be sold to the Japanese and freezing all Japanese assets and bank accounts in the US.
 The US fleet moved from being stationed in California to be moved in Pearl Harbor to somewhat control Japan's aggression and imposed on an embargo of essential materials, because Japan was trying to take over and control more territories.

-Post-war
+Postwar Japan

 Despite efforts to totally militarize Japanese society during the war, including such measures as the National Service Draft Ordinance and the National Spiritual Mobilization Movement, Japanese militarism was discredited by the failure of Japan's military in World War II and by the American occupation.
 After the surrender of Japan, many of its former military leaders were tried for war crimes before the Tokyo tribunal.
-Furthermore, its government and educational system were revised and pacifism was written into the post-war Constitution of Japan as one of its key tenets.
+Furthermore, its government and educational system were revised and pacifism was written into the postwar Constitution of Japan as one of its key tenets.